rav1ll/msdbok.github.io/template.md

 (Optional)
 * Create and link to a public Zotero library for this paper to provide easy access to your references.

+### 5.1 How to attach references?

 Export your Zotero library in BibTex format.
+Then put the content into `_bibliography/references.bib`.

 You can now add citations and lists of references following the syntax described [here][jekyll-scholar-citations].

-For example, here is a reference to one of the first SETI papers {% cite Cocconi1959 %}.
+For example, here is a reference to a paper about DevOps in Regulated Software Development {% cite laukkarinen_devops_2017 %}.

-If you need a multiple citation, simply list all the cites {% cite brahamsson_leanagile_2010 noauthor_creation_2024 lie_devops_2020%}
+If you need a multiple citation, simply list all the cites {% cite brahamsson_leanagile_2010 noauthor_creation_2024 lie_devops_2020 %}

-### Generated List of References
+#### Generated List of References

 {% bibliography --cited %}